 If you’re a teacher, you know that there’s no such thing as a normal day.
-Over the course of a single school day, students, no matter how old they are, do some pretty … unexpected things.
-Therefore, you inevitably find yourself stringing together sentences that you would have never guessed would come out of your mouth.
+Over the course of a single school day, students, no matter how old they are, will do some pretty … unexpected things.
+Therefore, you inevitably find yourself stringing together sentences you would have never guessed would come out of your mouth.
 Like ever.
 Read on for funny examples of things you say as a teacher.
 And before you ask—yes, these are all 100% real!

 2. “Please don’t bite me.”

 Lori B. says this was met with, “Oh, I wasn’t going to bite you.
 I just wanted to lick you.”

 3. “Who is snorting like a pig?”

 It’s certainly true that teachers end up having to investigate mysterious animal noises being made by humans more often than the average person does.